-Kumaresh and Dr. Jayanthi Kumaresh performed a scintillating concert, with K U Jayachandra Rao on Mridangam and Pramath Kiran on Tabla/Morsing.
+Dr. Jayanthi Kumaresh presented a splendid concert at the Annual Music Festival of the Music Academy, Chennai, with K U Jayachandra Rao on Mridangam and Trichy Krishnaswamy on Ghatam.

 - Kamakshi Lokasakshi – Madhyamavathi

 The concert started on a divine note with the famous Adi Tala Varnam, Vanajakshi, in Kalyani ragam, in a very unhurried way.
 A rare Rasali aalapana followed.
 Thyagaraja’s krithi AparadhamulaNorva was presented with poise and the scintillating kalpana swaras set the tone for the rest of concert.

 It was time for the beautiful Begada to be engulfed at the Music Academy.
 Jayanthi presented the ragam and some of the sangathis around Madhyamam were for the Gods, by the Goddess!
 Blessed were all of us mortals, who happened to be there in the Music Academy that evening!
 A Tamil composition of Ramaswamy Sivan, Kadaikkan Vaithennai was amazing.
 Jayanthi played brilliant swaras to sum up what was a delightful Begada!!

 A brief soul stirring Mukhari aalapana was followed by Subbaraya Sastry’s composition Emanine ni mahima telpudunamma.
 Indeed, it is very difficult to delineate the power (mahima) of Goddess Kamakshi and the greatness of Jayanthi’s playing.
 The composition ended on a sedate note to keep the audience guessed which ragam was going to be picked next.